sveltejs/rfcs/text/0000-local-components.md

 Now all of those combined barely make up for a pseudocomponent, yet they introduce and bend several concepts in the framework, and issue 5) would still require an external component

-**_Each of those issues can be and is currently solved by making a new Component_**, we just don't like spreading them across several files
+**_Each of those issues can and is currently solved by making a new Component_**, we just don't like spreading them across several files

 ## Detailed design